 1. Red poop

 Also called bloody stools, 90% of red baby poop is not a result of bleeding.
 A large number of foods can cause your baby’s poop to turn red.
 These include beetroot, cranberries, tomato-based foods, and red Jell-O. However, this is usually harmless and disappears with a change in diet (4).
 Blood in baby’s stools might also result from cow’s milk protein allergy (CMPA), one of the most common causes of allergy in infants during their first year of life.
 According to experts, CMPA may develop in breastfed infants if their mother is drinking cow’s milk or consuming cow’s milk products.
-However, formula-fed babies may also develop CMPA if they are consuming cow milk-based formula (9).
+However, formula-fed babies may also develop CMPA if they consume cow milk-based formula (9).
+When combined with iron-containing infant formula, certain antibiotics like Cefdinir can cause red stools in infants (18).

 In a few cases, red streaks on your baby’s diaper may indicate something more serious, such as (10):